subhodeeps/subhodeeps.github.io/_posts/2022-10-02-nonlinearpendulum.md

   - nonlinear dynamics
   - phase portrait
   - classical mechanics
-excerpt: "In this post, we will talk about how solve nonlinear differential equations numerically in python and learn how to plot its phase portrait using the nonlinear pendulum as a model."
+excerpt: "In this post, we will talk about how a solve nonlinear differential equation numerically in python and learn how to plot its phase portrait using the nonlinear pendulum as a model."
 ---

 ## DRAFT VERSION: Using this as an excuse to test the blog!